CityofToronto/bdit_python_utilities/iteration_mapper/README.md

    ![](img/composer_items.PNG)
 5. Save the print composer as a template with `Composer > Save as Template...`
-6. Open the template in a new QGIS session to ensure the format is correct
+6. Open the template in a new print composer with `Project > Composer Manager > New from template > ...
+(Select file) > Add > Show` and ensure the format saved correctly

 #### In Python
 `IterationMapper` is the base class for iterating maps in QGIS.
 For new mapping tasks this baseclass should be inherited in the spirit of `CongestionMapper`. `BACKGROUND_LAYERNAMES` and `COMPOSER_LABELS` should be modified for the new composition, noting the elements from the QGIS project and print composer template as per above. `COMPOSER_LABELS` is a dictionary that takes the following form, where each id in the print composer is a key, and the string to be formatted is its corresponding value.
 In the string to be formatted, insert placeholder variables in curly braces `{agg_period}` where these elements of the string will be generated when automating.
 Have a look at [Using % and .format() for great good!](https://pyformat.info/)